Opentrons/opentrons/api/docs/v2/new_examples.rst

 Multiple Air Gaps
 =================

-Opentrons electronic pipettes can do some things that a human cannot do with a pipette, like accurately alternate between liquid and air aspirations to creating gaps within the same tip.
+Opentrons electronic pipettes can do some things that a human cannot do with a pipette, like accurately alternate between liquid and air aspirations that create gaps within the same tip.
 The protocol shown below shows you how to aspirate from the first five wells in the reservoir and create an air gap between each sample.

 .. tabs::